swcarpentry/swc-releases/README.md

     - `7` will fill-in or update the Zenodo submissions
     - `8` will zip the lessons into the `zips/` folder (by default)
     - `9` will upload the zips to Zenodo, you can later re-upload by removing the `zenodo_file` in the ini file, and pass `--force-replace`
-    - ~~`final-publish-zenodo` to publish Zenodo submissions, meaning they **won't be deletable afterwards**~~ it is recommended to do it manually on the Zenodo website, to be sure there is not mistake before publishing
+    - ~~`final-publish-zenodo` to publish Zenodo submissions, meaning they **won't be deletable afterwards**~~ it is recommended to do it manually on the Zenodo website, to be sure there are no mistakes before publishing

 Then, we need to setup the actual hosting on <http://swcarpentry.github.io/swc-releases/20??.??/>.
 For now, it uses the old tool:

 - one need to update the `Makefile` and run it

 ### NB: compared to before